HaxeFoundation/HaxeManual/md/manual/dictionary.md

 ##### Int
 Represents a 32bit integral number.

+##### Local Function
+A local function is declared using the **function** keyword without a name.
+Local functions are values like literal integers or strings and can access local and static variables from their defining class

 ##### Macro Context
 The macro context is the environment in which the macro is executed.
 Depending on the macro type, it can be considered to be a class being built or a function being typed.
 Contextual information can be obtained through the `haxe.macro.Context` API.